 - Interest is charged on a sliding scale between the Retail Price Index (RPI) and RPI +3%, depending on how much you earn.

-Discretionary Learner Support Funds are provided by GC for students who are struggling to pay for things like exams, trips, course materials, childcare and travel expenses.
+Student Support Funds are provided by GC for students who may need support or assistance to pay for things like exams, trips, course materials, childcare and travel expenses.
 You can apply if...

 - You are 16+ years old

 - Receiving income based benefits, or being supported by someone who has these.
 Evidence would need to be provided and dated within the last three months

-- On a low income (this will be assessed by a Student Fund Adviser)
+- On a low income (this will be assessed by a Student Support Adviser)

 You can apply by visiting Student Services.

 Opening times: Monday to Friday 8.30am to 5.00pm (4.30pm on Friday at Cinderford